As I struggled to find consciousness this morning, grappling with…

 Muscle and tussle

 Shamone is a gay cocktail bar and restaurant that’s hip and heaving with the kind of aloof men who refuse to smile or meet your eye, but definitely look longingly in the mirror.
 Sadly, on the night we visited, despite the pumping atmosphere, I could hardly keep my eyes open.
-George generously thought this condition might be fixed with alcohol.

 The cocktail onslaught merely led to me slurring, ‘I want to go to bed’ as pumped up cubs and muscle bears bumped into my slumped and sobbing shape.
 I’d like to go there again, but with a bit more pep in my step to give them bearded bitches a proper run for their money.